anshikamarmat08/sampleRepo/README.md

 # sampleRepo
-A repository to try out git effectively
+A repository to try out git effectively. author-Anshika Marmat